limzy12/cyber_notes/thm_jr_pen_tester/1a_intro_to_web_hacking.md

 The role of a penetration tester when reviewing a website or web application is to discover featurs that can potentially be vulnerable and attempt to exploit them.
 Vulnerable features are commonly found in parts of a website that require human interaction.

-The best way to start is to explore the website using the browser and noting doen the individual pages/areas/features with a summary for each one.
+The best way to start is to explore the website using the browser and noting down the individual pages/areas/features with a summary for each one.

 We are given an example: a website for "Acme IT Support".